CHARGEDdev/api-design/_private/affiliate.md

   }
 ```

-You guys can **ignore** this param, since the transaction happens on the affiliate’s side.
+You can **ignore** this param, since the transaction happens on the affiliate’s side.

 **Example Request:**

-**This ticket in the example is a test ticket on our site, it's safe to POST the information if you guys want to test.**
+**This ticket in the example is a test ticket on our site, it's safe to POST the information if you want to test.**

 [https://api.charged.fm/affiliate/checkout?access_token=b98da03282359144452fe91fd3032da1c0a5f65f](https://api.charged.fm/affiliate/checkout?access_token=b98da03282359144452fe91fd3032da1c0a5f65f)